Onsen (n): Japanese public bath.

 9. Go to the nearby bath.
 The water is usually scalding hot.
 I know some people who can sit in the Onsen for almost 15 minutes without a problem.
 My limit is about 5 minutes.

-10. Move onto a “colder bath.”
+10. Move onto another bath.
 When you are walking around, if you want to be modest (or feel awkward being naked around strangers), you can strategically cover yourself up with the small towel.